cherylstanley/cherylstanley/README.md

 - 🌱 Link to personal portfolio: https://cherylstanley.github.io/CherylWebSite/
 - 🌎 Worked as a Software Developer Intern at Lawrence Livermore National Laboratory from 2020-2023
-- 👩🏽‍💻 Worked as an Undergraduate Researcher for Fairness in ML from 2023-2024 in the Jeong Lab at UCSB
+- 👩🏽‍💻 Worked as an Undergraduate Researcher investigating Fairness in ML from 2023-2024 in the Jeong Lab at UCSB
 - 💬 You can reach me via email at: cherylstanley28@gmail.com
 - ✨ Connect with me on Linkedin!: http://linkedin.com/in/cheryl-stanley-757635139/
 ### Some statistics